-Before discussing the 3301B response to impulse signals, a brief review of the nature of impulse signals is appropriate.
+Before discussing the Model 3301B response to impulse signals, a brief review of the nature of impulse signals is appropriate.
 For our purposes we will consider a specific type of impulse signal, the periodic, rectangular pulse.
-The pulse may be described by three (3) parameters: the pulse width, t, the pulse repetition rate, PRF, and the pulse amplitude A (See Figure 1).
+The pulse may be described by three parameters: the pulse width, t; the pulse repetition rate, PRF; and the pulse amplitude, A. For a diagram, see Periodic Rectangular Pulse Train on page 47.
 By Fourier analysis, we may convert this time domain representation into its frequency domain equivalent.
-In the frequency domain, the impulse becomes an infinite series of discrete spectral lines whose envelope is described by the formula,
+In the frequency domain, the impulse becomes an infinite series of discrete spectral lines whose envelope is described by the formula:

-Y=K\sin(x)/X Where, K=A\t\PRF
+Y=Ksin(x)/X

+$K = A^{}t^{}PRF$

 The nulls occur at regular intervals spaced n/t apart, where n is an integer.
-The discrete spectral lines are spaced evenly, at internal multiples of the PRF (See Figure 2).
-Two (2) characteristics should be noted.
-First, that increasing the pulse width, t, narrows the separation of the nulls.
+The discrete spectral lines are spaced evenly, at internal multiples of the PRF.
+For an illustration, see Spectrum of Rectangular Pulse on page 47.
+Two characteristics should be noted.
+First, increasing the pulse width, t, narrows the separation of the nulls.
 So wider pulses tend to concentrate their energy in a narrower frequency span.
-Second, decreasing the PRF decreases the frequency separation of the individual spectral lines (See Figure 3).
+Second, decreasing the PRF decreases the frequency separation of the individual spectral lines.
+For an illustration, see Altering Pulse Width/Pulse Repetition Rate on page 48.

-By considering the frequency domain representation, any antenna's response to an impulse may be understood.
-The antenna will only pass those spectral components which fall within its bandwidth.
-In the case of the 3301B, components above 30 MHz will be attenuated or not passed at all.
-Remember, that to fully describe a rectangular pulse, an infinite bandwidth is required.
+By considering the frequency domain representation, any antenna response to an impulse may be understood.
+The antenna will only pass those spectral components that fall within its bandwidth.
+In the case of the Model 3301B, components above 30 MHz will be attenuated or not passed at all.
+Remember, to fully describe a rectangular pulse, an infinite bandwidth is required.
 The lack of high frequency components shows up on the time domain as a rounding of sharp corners and a slowing of the rise and fall.